Ann Burgess: John Joubert

 After a young boy was killed in Nebraska, a member of the BSU gave police a profile for who the killer might be.
 The profile was incorrect and led to a wrong arrest.
 After a second young boy was killed, establishing that this was a serial killer, Burgess was officially brought into the profiling room.
 Burgess profiled him as a white man in his early 20s with a weak build.
 Evidence pointed to his boy victims trusting him, so Burgess profiled that he may be a teacher, coach, or scout leader.
-Later, it was confirmed he was an assistant scout master.
+Later, it was confirmed that John Joubert was an assistant scout master.
 Burgess also noted that he may be interested in detective magazines, as that was a common pattern with similar serial killers.
 Joubert's belongings included a detective magazine that was dog eared on a page about a young newspaper boy being abducted.
 After being found guilty, Joubert was given the death sentence and was executed.

 Opal Horton

-Burgess was called to interview 8-year-old Opal Horton in Illinois.
+Burgess was called to interview eight-year-old Opal Horton in Illinois.
 Horton was riding a bike with her friend, Melissa Ackerman, when a man attempted to abduct them and place them in the backseat of his car.
 Horton was able to escape through a window, but Ackerman was brought into the man's car and had not been found.
 It was imperative they got as much information from Horton as possible.
 During the interview, Burgess asked Horton to make drawings of the incident, hoping it would make it easier for the child to communicate.
 The child drew the crime scene and what she was feeling during the time.
 Police used Horton's description and sketch of the car that was used during the abduction to arrest Brian Dugan.